sktime/mentoring/template.md

     - ...
 3. State how your mentors can best support you in your contribution to sktime (providing code reviews, share useful resources, explain ML concepts):
     - ...
+4. Open an issue on the [sktime/mentoring](https://github.com/sktime/mentoring/issues) repo.
+This can be updated during the mentorship program.

 ## Week 1
 Referenece issue/PR: [links to issues/PRs on GitHub]